quantum-kittens/quantum-kittens.github.io/_posts/2022-06-9-This-is-not-the-end.md

 ---

-The stories about the townscats of Whiskerton don't end here, this is only the beginning.
+Do you want to hear about how Arya sent Blade a birthday gift via quantum teleportation, how councilcat Poh tricked Arya out of laying claim to a cardbox box, and other stories about the townscats of Whiskerton?

-If you've made it this far, thank you!
+The good news is the stories don't end here, this is only the beginning.

-This is the beta release of Quantum Kittens, we plan to complete the book in the near future.
+This is only the beta release of Quantum Kittens, we will be completing the book in the near future.
 But in order to do that, we need your help!

-Once you’ve finished reading, we would appreciate you taking a couple of minutes to fill out [this survey](https://airtable.com/shrTIeiVZWHm2OTVw) so that we can continue to improve and grow this content.
+Once you’ve finished reading, we would appreciate you taking a couple of minutes to fill out [this survey](https://airtable.com/shrTIeiVZWHm2OTVw) so that we can gather resources to complete this book.